Providing Your Own Gmail API Credentials

 - Visit Google Developers API Console.

-- Select an existing project, or create a new one by selecting "Create a new project".
+- Select an existing project, or create a new one by clicking on the NEW PROJECT button.

 You can then click the Provide Your Own API Credentials... link on the Connection Settings page in FEC as shown below:

 This will open a window where you can enter your client ID and client secret provided by Google API Console as shown below.